 I notified the assistant principal that I had moved stuff from the areas I wanted waxed and was ready to have the floors cleaned.
 When I returned to my room two days later every laminated flooring area was waxed to a shiny smooth sheen.
 The custodian had removed the rug from the office and a few other items leaving the floor cleaning seamless.
 The custodian later told me that because I moved so much stuff he took the time to finish moving stuff out of the office and waxed the whole floor.
 He also said that he waxed my room first.

-I carried the home cleaning, purging, and organizing frenzy over to school.
+Inspired by the gleaming floors, I carried the home cleaning, purging, and organizing frenzy over to school.
 I once again notified my assistant principal to let the custodian know that I was going to redo my entire room so he did not need to move any furniture back to it's original location.
 I would do that.

+I first started in my office by getting rid of books.
 I have three huge metal bookshelves in my office full of books, with more books on the floor, and books stuffed in a closet.
 I have all kinds of collections for example I have the Newbery and Caldecott award winners dating back to the 1930s, books about artists, children's books in Spanish, poetry books, and children's picture books that are song lyrics.
 And these are just a few of my non-curriculum driven collections.
 My goal was to get my books down to the three bookshelves with some room to spare.

 At first the purging was easy.
 I just started stacking books in the "out of here pile".
 Then I came across a few books that I use to read to my children (biological).
 At first I put them in the"out of here pile" then I put them back on the shelf, then I created a "maybe out of here pile".
 Those books tugged at my heart strings as they just emit memories.
 Then I came across a couple of books that I loved as a child.
 The same thing happened out pile, shelf, maybe.
 Before I realized what was happening all kinds of books were going in the maybe pile.
+I removed the out of here pile from my office and then taking a deep breath I tackled the maybe pile with my reducing goal in mind.
+I ended up keeping the books that held the memories from my children and my childhood.
+The rest that I had previously convinced myself were special were moved out.

 Then I tackled the nick knacks and gag gifts.
 I took one modest rubber maid basket to collect the best of the best gag gifts with the understanding that if someone does not get gifted with these items by the end of the school year they will get tossed in the garbage.
 I also kept my shopping bag of VS bras that have a life of their own as potential gag gifts.
 Finally, I removed much of my USF Bulls and football memorabilia.